 POSIE THE CLOWN

 Was born for my nephew's first birthday which was a long time ago.
-He has already graduated from medical school.
+So long a go he has already graduated from medical school.
 It all started one day when I was walking through a toy store looking for something special for his first birthday.
 I happened upon a clown "jump suite" mind you, half off in price.
 How better to make a birthday special then to send in a clown.
 So I proceeded to get make-up and the clown suit.
 I knew nothing about being a clown but that didn't stop me.
 Well we all know what a one year old does the first time he sees a clown and my nephew was no different.
-Except he never stopped crying, till I took a the clown costume completely off (I really think it was because I looked so bad).
+Except he never stopped crying, till I took the clown costume completely off (I really think it was because I looked so bad).
 You would have thought that would have ended my clowning but it didn't.
 That very next week I read an ad for a clown class at UTA.
 Wow!
 I already had the outfit so I took the class, and learned how bad I really was.
 Then I joined Mid-Cities clown Alley right after the class, which is what my instructors told me to do.
-I really needed a lot more help then just one class could do.
+I really needed a lot more help than just one class could do.
 I was told to sign up and go to all the free clown events to get experience and help from other clowns.
-The fist one I signed up for was a nursing home.
+The first one I signed up for was a nursing home.
 I got there all eager to learn and found out I was the only one that showed up.
 Needless to say I had nothing to do, so I just walked room to room and talked to the people.
 Afterwards I cried all the way home, because I was so bad.
 Well to make a long story short, I didn't give up and thanks to a lot of great clowns in the Alley, it got better.
 I went to a lot of events and learned from every Clown I could.
 By the time my nephews second birthday came around I thought I was much better and would appear again at his birthday party.
 This time I took my costume over and put everything on at his house, but when I closed the door to finish the look and make my grand appearance guess what?
-He took one look at me, let out the loudest cream and never stopped.
+He took one look at me, let out the loudest scream and never stopped.
 I was forced to make the change back to a person, just to get him to stop crying.
-You would have thought that would have ended my clowning , but by that time I was in love with clowning.
+You would have thought that would have ended my clowning, but by that time I was in love with clowning.
 I just never clowned for my nephew again.
 That's how Posie was born.